Runningtarrens/Mcorne/README.md

 # License

-Print and modify all you want but please dont sell my desgin (digital or printed).
+Print and modify all you want, but please dont sell my desgin (digital or printed).